sparkflows/sparkflows-docs/docs/user-guide/quick-start/sample-workflows.rst

    * - Remove Special Characters
      - It searches for a String Pattern in incoming dataset and replaces it with another using FindAndReplaceUsingRegex node.
 Find and Replace is performed using Regex pattern match.
    * - Data Preparation - 1
-     -   -	Convers a String value to Date using MultiStringToDate node
+     -   -	Converts a String value to Date using MultiStringToDate node

          -	Evaluates multiple conditional expressions to compute value using CaseWhen node.